Chang Jung-koo: Professional career

+Hilario Zapata Rivalry

 In Chang's first world title try, he lost to Hilario Zapata of Panama by a 15-round split decision in 1982, by scores of 148–145, 142-144 and 144–147.
 However, in a rematch held in Seoul, he avenged that loss and became WBC light-flyweight world champion by knocking out Zapata at 2:46 of the 3rd round.

+World Record Championship

 Chang then went on to establish a then-world record for the most defenses as world light flyweight champion, defending the title successfully 16 times between 1983 and 1988 when he retired.

 In his first defense, he defeated Masaharu Inami and followed it with a win over future champion German Torres.

 In 1984, he defeated future champion, Sot Chitalada, former champion Katsuo Tokashiki and Tadashi Kuramochi.

 He started 1985 with a narrow majority decision in a rematch with German Torres.
 The outcome was determined by a single point on one judge's scorecard.
 Later in the year, he defeated Francisco Montiel and Jorge Cano.

 In 1986, Chang faced Torres in a third meeting, this time defeating him by unanimous decision.
 He followed it with a rematch victory over Francisco Montiel and a knockout over future champion Hideyuki Ohashi.

 After securing victories over Efren Pinto and Agustin Garcia in 1987, he faced future champion Isidro Perez.
 In a hard-fought battle, Perez dropped Chang in the opening round, however, the referee failed to rule it as such.
 Chang was ultimately awarded a close unanimous decision victory.

+After a TKO victory in a rematch over Hideyuki Ohashi in 1988, Chang announced his retirement.